borjauria/Module-1-Project-Iron-Hack/README.md

 ### LOVE ❤️

-# Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 # Authors

-Borja Uría - Initial work - at Iron Hack
-See also the list of contributors who participated in this project.
+Borja Uría - Initial work for Project one at Iron Hack See also the list of contributors who participated in this project.

 # License